thnakas/thnakas.github.io/_pages/conferences.md

 <div align="justify">

 I have participated in over 30 conferences, workshops, and schools.
 Below is a list of events where I contributed with either an oral talk or a poster presentation.
-One notable example of a participation in a global event is the following:
+One notable example of a participation in a world-class event is the following:

 <br>